How To Start

 Figure 4 - The global settings of Obfuscator are applied via the settings window.

-The obfuscation settings separate into 4 topics:
+The obfuscation settings are organized into 4 categories:

 Note